SparkleButt747/FSAI_Simulation_C/README.md

 ## Runtime GUI and controls

-Launch the simulator GUI from the build directory so that assets such as `configDry.yaml` resolve correctly:
+Launch the simulator GUI from the build directory so that assets such as `configDryS.yaml` resolve correctly:

 ```sh
 ./fsai_run
 ```

+The default vehicle setup uses `configs/vehicle/configDryS.yaml`, which pairs the nonlinear tire model with cornering stiffness values consistent with the ADS-DV platform.
+For higher-grip experiments, switch to `configs/vehicle/configDryHF.yaml`, which raises the peak friction coefficient while preserving the same small-slip behaviour.

 The executable opens an SDL window with Dear ImGui panels: